Accueil » Tips » Skipping dinner: a dietitian’s view

 Eating late forces your body to focus on digestion and can therefore disrupt the natural lowering of body temperature that occurs at night.

-The liver function usually eliminates toxins between 1 AM and 3 AM, and can be disrupted by evening meals.
+The liver function typically eliminates toxins between 1 AM and 3 AM, and can be disrupted by evening meals.

-Following this nutritional approach may also provide benefits for cognitive and physical performance.
-Getting good sleep gives you more energy and helps you be more productive.
+Some benefits to cognitive and physical performance are also possible by following this nutritional approach.
+Sleeping well gives you more energy and helps you be more productive.

 Find your eating rhythm

-Skipping breakfast may seem easier from the perspective of your appetite, your social, family or professional life.
+Skipping breakfast may seem simpler in terms of your appetite, social life, family life, or work life.

-Overall, it has been observed that irregular and late-night meals tend to encourage overeating and poorer quality of foods consumed.
+Overall, it has been observed that irregular and late-night meals tend to lead to overindulgence and lower quality of the foods consumed.

-• if you have little or no breakfast: try to add a substantial morning meal, rich in protein, fiber, and healthy fats
+• if you don’t eat breakfast or eat very little: try introducing a morning meal that is fairly substantial, high in protein, fiber, and composed of healthy fats

 • the following week, try a day without dinner or several, depending on your needs